mchorse/reads/content/blockbuster.md

 <?php echo youtube('ioHMMEhxgkE?list=PL6UPd2Tj65nEwg2bfY-NduLihPy6fgnvK', $domain) ?>

-Here is also a playlist of tutorials directly or indirectly related to Blockbuster/Minecraft machinima creation.
-Make sure to check it out, as it consists out of tutorials such as basics of Blockbuster mod, how to import OBJ models, etc.
+Here is also an up-to-date tutorial series which should teach you the basics of the mod (check more videos [on the same channel](https://www.youtube.com/c/McHorsesmods/videos) for more tutorials about Blockbuster mod).

 <?php echo youtube('Vv5ZwtZdwz0?list=PLLnllO8nnzE-xmqdymsLpxnXTaAbyIVjM', $domain) ?>